zebrunner/reporting/.github/ISSUE_TEMPLATE/bug_report.md

 [A clear and concise description of what you expected to happen.]

 **Environment**
-[Make sure to specify Zafira versions you see at login page] UI version:
+[Make sure to specify Zebrunner versions you see at login page] UI version:
 API (back-end) version: